 The Firefly Multiplex System provides advanced automation and mobile electrical solutions for your touring coach.
 Firefly is a multiplex network system that combines multiple signals across a media to reduce wires and simplify end-user control.
 The system combines all desired functions and controls of the touring coach into a simple touchscreen interface that allows you to control many systems.
+The following information is an overview of the basic functions of the Multiplex System.
+Please refer to the manufacturer's user guide included with your owner's packet for detailed information on the use of this system.

-Each button illuminates when pressed, indicating the circuit is either ON or OFF.
-The button will turn white when the circuit is OFF and blue when it is ON.
-Buttons controlling circuits such as Light Master and Panel Lights typically do not change from blue to white.
+Each icon illuminates when pressed, indicating the circuit is either on or off.
+When making selections, the display's various touch controls will change from white OFF to blue ON.
+Selections controlling circuits such as Light Master and Panel Lights typically do not change from white to blue.